China, India agree to stop troop deployment along disputed border

 China and India have agreed to stop deploying more troops to their contested border and avoid any action that might complicate the tense situation there.

-Senior military officials from both countries met on Monday and exchanged ideas about the contested Himalayan border in Ladakh, Chinese defence ministry spokesman Wu Qian said on Tuesday.
+Senior military officials from both countries met on Monday and exchanged ideas on their contested contested Himalayan border in Ladakh, Chinese defence ministry spokesman Wu Qian said on Tuesday.

-A joint news release said both sides had agreed to "avoid misunderstandings and misjudgments", and "refrain from unilaterally changing the situation on the ground".
+A joint press release said both sides had agreed to “avoid misunderstandings and misjudgments”, and “refrain from unilaterally changing the situation on the ground”.

-During the meeting, they also discussed avoiding unilateral action by either country.
+During the meeting it was also discussed that neither side should take any unilateral action in the region.

 Prior to the agreement, tensions between the two powers had persisted despite several attempts to find a diplomatic, military and political solution, including repeated negotiations in Moscow this month.